edmondac/CBGM/README.md

 TESTING
 ---
-To run the unit tests, run `test.sh`
+To run the unit tests, run `./test.sh`